Things To Do in Santiago Chile

 Chile is one of the hidden gems of South America and the capital, Santiago, has so much to offer.
-For most of us visiting South America is a big step in terms of location and there are so many places to go, luckily LAN and other airlines regularly have flights to and from Chile from most destinations, so getting to Chile should never be a issue.
+For most of us visiting South America is a big step in terms of location and there are so many places to go, luckily LAN and other airlines regularly have flights to and from Chile from most destinations, so getting to Chile should never be an issue.
 Here are some great things that you absolutely must see and do in Santiago.

-This is a small hill in the very centre of Santiago, and getting here is easy with a metro station that has the same name.
-The hill itself is part of the remnants of a volcano that is roughly 15 million years old and has an altitude of 629m and it rises 69m above the surrounding land.
+This is a small hill in the very centre of Santiago.
+Getting here is easy with a metro station that has the same name.
+The hill itself is part of the remnants of a volcano that is roughly 15 million years old.
+It has an altitude of 629m and it rises 69m above the surrounding land.
 The highest point provides a stunning view of the city and the park that makes up the hill is very large.
 There are also ornate facades, stairways and fountains to look at.

 This is another hill in Santiago, but in the northern part and is called Cerra San Cristóbal in Spanish.
 This hill is much bigger than Santa Lucia Hill and it rises 300m above the rest of Santiago.
 This is a place that provides one of the best views of the city possible.
 On top, there is also a sanctuary to the Immaculate Conception and part of this is a large statue of the Virgin Mary.
 You can reach the summit of the hill by foot (under an hour to walk) or by car, which is much quicker.